realatharva15/cmess_writeup/README.md

 after doing some reserch, i found out that this version (1.10.9) of Gila CMS is vulnerable to RCE. i read some python scripts on exploitdb and github and found out the way to manually exploit the system.

-inorder to get RCE, we will have to upload a malicious file with a .php7 extension in the /tmp folder via the File-Manager tab.
+inorder to get RCE, we will have to upload a malicious file with a .php7 extension in the /tmp folder via the File-Manager tab. we are uploading it to the /tmp folder.

 first navigate to the File Manager tab, and then create a file. name it shell.php7